 Hey girlfrands!
 My name is Charlotte, and I wanted to graciously ask you not to judge me for having a cat.
 His name is Pickles by the way (which are also some of my favorite foods).
 I’m a total foodie.
 Like woah.

 I grew up in a great town just outside of Phoenix, Arizona.
-I spent most of my time enjoying the insanely nice weather (except in July), hanging out with my friends, crafting, going on vacations and then at 15 my parent got divorced.
-Out of this change emerged my passion for helping others.
+My childhood was pretty typical – friends, vacations, pool days – until my parents decided to get a divorce when I was fifteen.
+However, out of this change emerged my passion for helping others.
 I realized I enjoyed listening to my family talk about their thoughts and emotions.
 It made me feel better to try to help them out, and it actually helped me heal too.
 In fact, in time, I realized that it was okay that my parents didn’t want to be married to each other anymore because they got remarried to people whom I love and can’t imagine my life without.
 Bonus!!!

 So, fast-forward, and now I am an incredibly expressive, emotional person who uses creativity as my form of release.
 I love to write, craft and most of all talk about what is happening in my life.